dji-sdk/Windows-SDK-Doc/source/introduction/flightController_concepts.md

 The above diagram shows the aircraft from the side.
 Pitch measures an object's rotation about the lateral (Y, pitch) axis.
 Adjusting the pitch will tilt the aircraft forwards or backwards.

 To pitch forward, the back propellors spin faster and have more thrust than the front propellors.
-The flight controller automatically balances the thrust on each propellor and so the DJI Mobile SDK simply provides APIs to adjust the pitch angle and throttle.
+The flight controller automatically balances the thrust on each propellor and so the DJI Windows SDK simply provides APIs to adjust the pitch angle and throttle.

 ### Roll